Motoakist/python_database/README.md

-# flask_db
+# Flask Database
-This is my flask projectcle
-# This is from the develop branch
-aaaaaa
+This web application is like twitter, you can register an account and chat.